Ryhon0/open-emoji-mash/README.md

 # Open Emoji Mash
-Open Emoji Mash is a library of cut up [twemoji](https://github.com/twitter/twemoji) emojis, which can be used to create emoji mixes, similarly to [EmojiMashupBot](https://twitter.com/EmojiMashupBot).
+Open Emoji Mash is a library of cut-up [twemoji](https://github.com/twitter/twemoji) emojis, which can be used to create emoji mixes, similar to [EmojiMashupBot](https://twitter.com/EmojiMashupBot).

 ## Projects using this library
 My personal Discord bot

 ### Examples
 * C# Discord Bot (Coming soon)